rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 * nodes `n4` and `n5` represent type-2 sectioning nodes.

 **CLARIFICATION**
+The parent container of an inner section either is identical to the parent container of its parent section, or a descendant of that container.

-The parent container of an inner section never is an ancestor of the parent section's parent container.
+Put differently, the parent container of an inner section *never is* an ancestor of its parent section's parent container.

+That is, because ...

+* the parent section is still open when the inner section's sectioning node is entered.
+In addition to that, the inner section's sectioning node is not defined to close the parent section.
+Consequently, the inner section's sectioning node is located inside of the parent section's default scope.
+* Case 1 (the parent section is a type-1 section): The inner section's sectioning node always is a descendant of the parent section's sectioning node.
+Because of that, the parent container of the inner section either is identical to the parent section's parent container (inner type-2), or a descendant of said container (inner type-1 or type-2).
-That is, because the parent container of an inner section either is the parent container of the parent section, or a descendant of said container.
+* Case 2 (the parent section is a type-2 section): The inner section's sectioning node either is a sibling of the parent section's sectioning node, or a descendant of such a sibling.
+Because of that, the parent container of the inner section either is identical to the parent section's parent container (inner type-2), or a descendant of said container (inner type-1 or type-2).

 **CLARIFICATION**
 The default scope of an inner section begins and ends inside of,